-If you are in Guatemala and your 90 day CA-4 visa is about to expire, then Mexico is your best bet for a new stamp.
-Find out why the El Carmen (GTM) to Talisman (MEX) is the best border crossing and how to get there.
+If you are in Guatemala and your 90 day CA-4 visa is about to expire, then Mexico is your best bet for a new stamp – find out why the El Carmen border crossing is the best way to get to Talisman, MX.

 The CA-4 is a pact allowing free movement through: